-Life is too short to be frowning and to be stuck in our moodiness.
+Life is too short to be frowning and to be stuck in your moodiness.

-Regardless, when it comes to boosting your mood and making you laugh, your friend or your family might do the work!
+Yet, when it comes to boosting your mood and making you laugh, there is always that one friend that can make it happen!

 If you are feeling grumpy, call that goofy friend or visit your hysterically funny grandmother.
 Not only will you be feeling better, but you’ll be in good company too.

 These are just 12 quick and simple ways to boost your mood.
 Why?
 Because a bad day can happen to anyone, but you can always turn it around.